eduardofischermath/homemade_financial_instruments/ISSUES.md

 with asset and bond in arbitrage-free world).
-For example, for a put European option, if struck is K and fixed short rate is r, if a stands for value of the underlying asset, pe for pricing of the option, t for time, and subscripts p, l and r are for parent, left and right nodes in a three-node three, and T = t_l - t_p = t_r - t_p, then p_p is derived from p_l and p_r and other variables by:
+For example, for a put European option, if struck is K and fixed short rate is r, if a stands for value of the underlying asset, pe for pricing of the option, t for time, and subscripts p, l and r are for parent (itself), left and right nodes in a three-node three, and T = t_l - t_p = t_r - t_p, then p_p is derived from p_l and p_r and other variables by:

 PE_p = (a_p*(pe_r - pe_l) + exp(-r*T)*(pe_l*a_r - pe_r*a_l))/(a_r - a_l)

 and if the put option is American, denoted pa,

 pa_p = max(0, K - a_p, (formula above with pa instead of pe))

+This also includes implementing a formula/function handler.
+This is doable as SageMath has some functionality, but currently most of the code is simply an interface for what is essentially a function.
+Maybe need to implement something like symbolic variables (like SageMath or TensorFlow).

 ## ISSUE #0007py OPEN